vadzimk/bas/README.md

 ## Overview

 This app automates headless browser to search for jobs on Indeed/Linkedin/Builtin job-boards and presents results in a tabular form such that you can see all info about companies and openings at a glance.
-It runs **in Docker locally** only and all data are saved to a database locally.
+It runs **in Docker locally** only and all data are saved to your database locally.
 You can
- - filter listings to your liking
+ - create crawling tasks for Indeed, Linkedin, Builtin job boards
- - remove listings that are of no interest to you
+ - remove unfit listings from results view
  - save notes about listings and companies
  - automatically mute certain companies
- - save listings mark as applied
+ - mark listings as 'plan apply' or 'applied'